Cracking the Code to Organic Growth

 Yes...but no.

-This is a fundamental disconnect as a core purpose of a financial plan is to facilitate comprehensive advice.
+This is a fundamental disconnect as a shared understanding is to critical to delivering comprehensive advice.

 Crack the code to organic growth.